thanthese/bump-date/README.md

     13.03.30s+4d      => 13.04.03w

-The `->` syntax is similar, but it sticks around.
+The `->` syntax is similar to `+`, but it sticks around.
 This makes it easy to set up and manage recurring events.

     13.04.01m->2d     => 13.04.03w->2d
     13.04.01m->15     => 13.04.16t->15